JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/Snowy_ARMageddon/README.md

 ## Solution

-One of our team members ran across this [video](https://www.youtube.com/watch?v=Y1bFNZde33Q) which describes how to exploit the webcam using buffer overflow and then turn on telnet.
-From there we can telnet into the webcam.
+I ran across this [video](https://www.youtube.com/watch?v=Y1bFNZde33Q) which describes how to exploit the webcam using buffer overflow and then turn on telnet.
+From there you can telnet into the webcam.

 Here is the exploit.